 “If given a chance, I want to prove that I have changed.
 I want to look for a proper job and spend my life taking care of my mother.”

-Hoo Yew Wah’s final chance at life is clemency from the Sultan of Johor State, Malaysia.
+Hoo Yew Wah’s final chance at life is clemency from the Sultan of Johor.
 He applied in April 2014, but his petition has been pending ever since.

 This is where you come in.
 One lone voice is not enough – we need to stand with Hoo Yew Wah and get the Sultan to pardon him.

 We’ve helped people like Hoo Yew Wah before.
-In March this year Shahrul Izani Suparman, who was sentenced to death for drug trafficking in 2009, was pardoned.
+In March 2016 the Sultan of Selangor granted clemency to Shahrul Izani Suparman, who was sentenced to death for drug trafficking in 2009.